-This approach focuses on the fair market value (FMV), or the net asset value (NAV) of the company of the total assets subtracted by all the liabilities to figure out how much would it cost to re-create the company.
-There is a little room left to decide which of the liabilities or assets of the company has to be included in the company valuation and how exactly we measure the worth of each.
+This approach focuses on the fair market value (FMV), or the net asset value (NAV) of the company. calculated the total assets less the total liabilities to figure out the cost of re-creating the company.
+There is little room left to decide which of the assets or liabilities of the company has to be included in the company valuation and how exactly we measure the worth of each.

-Other than this method, there are two other methods of valuation that are used.
-One is the market approach, which looks at what similar businesses in the market are worth, and the other is the earnings approach.
-This estimates the total amount of money that they business might produce in the future.
+Other than this, there are two other methods of valuation that are used.
+The market approach, which looks at what similar businesses in the market are worth, and the earnings approach, which estimates the total amount of money that they business might produce in the future.
 These two would be explained further in the article.

 Detailed Explanation of ‘Asset-Based Approach’

-The actual value in the asset-based approach to calculate the company valuation could be much higher than just adding all the recorded assets of the business.
+The actual value in the asset-based approach to calculate the company valuation could be much higher than the sum of all the recorded assets of the business.
 Let us take for instance the balance sheet of the company.
 The balance sheet may not always have all the significant assets like the company’s methods of conducting business and internally developed products.

 This happens as only the records which the owner has paid for appear on the company’s balance sheet.
-So, if there are other assets of the business that the owner did not pay for, they are not recorded in the balance sheet.
-Along with this, a few companies have many special products or services that make them unique.
+So, if there are other assets of the business, they are not recorded in the balance sheet.
+Other than this, some companies may have special products or services that make them unique.
 Putting a price on these for selling the business can be difficult.

-In short, even though this method is used a lot, it cannot be used alone as it would not represent the exact value of the company.
-Then why do we use it and when is this method used?
+Then why do we have it and when is this method used?
 The following would give you an answer to this.

 Adjusted Net Asset Method

-The adjusted net asset method can be used when a company has been generating losses or is not operating and the company only holds investments or real estate.
+The adjusted net asset method can be used when a company has been generating losses, is not operating or the company only holds investments or real estate.
 This is one of the methods of valuation that is utilized for getting the estimated value of the business.

-To get the fair market value of the business, we would have to get the difference between the fair market value of the total assets of the company and the fair market value of the total liabilities of the company.
+To get the fair market value, we would have to get the difference between the fair market value of the total assets and the total liabilities of the company.
 Let us understand how it is done.

 Finding the Fair Market Value of Assets

-The asset-based method of valuation starts by preparing a financial image of the business from the information that we have on a balance sheet.
-The current asset value would be different compared to the acquisition costs of the assets.
-Even though the balance sheet has all the liabilities and assets listed on it at the historical cost, correctly utilizing this approach is based entirely on recasting those costs and obtaining the current value.
+The asset-based method of valuation starts by preparing a financial image of the business from the information that we have on the balance sheet.
+The current asset value would be different compared to the acquisition costs.
+Even though the balance sheet has all the assets and liabilities listed on it at historical cost, correctly utilizing this approach is based entirely on recasting those costs and obtaining the current value.

 Basically, the assets are reviewed, and the fair market value for each of them is then determined.
 Let us take an example to understand this better.
-A landowner might work with a real estate appraiser to get the fair market value of the land.
-And with this, the owner might find out that the land he bought 10 years ago for $1 million has a worth of $3 million.
+A landowner might work with a real estate appraiser to get the fair market value of a piece of the land.
+And with this, the owner might find out that the land he bought 10 years ago for $1 million has a worth of $3 million today.

-With this discovery, the land would be then restated at $3 million to apply the net asset value method, which is one of the common methods of valuation.
+With this discovery, the land would be then restated at $3 million applying the net asset value method, which is one of the common methods of valuation.
 The same thing is done for each and every asset of the company.

 On the other hand, the liabilities are often already as per the fair market value.
-Hence, in most of the cases, there aren’t any calculations required to determine this.
-All the fair market values of the assets are put together and then the total of the liabilities are subtracted from it.
-The final estimate that comes is the value of the business.
+Hence, in most cases, there aren’t any calculations required to determine this.
+Finally, the fair market value of the assets are deducted by the total value of the liabilities, resulting in the final value of the company.

 This is another common method of valuation and is based on the idea that the actual value of a business lies in the ability to produce revenue in the future.
 There are a lot of methods of valuation under the earning value approach, but the most common one is capitalizing past earnings.